 Measuring a chainsaw bar is easy.
 First, measure the useable length of the bar otherwise known as the cutting length with measuring tape.
 All you do is measure from the front tip to the back of the cutter that’s closest to the saw’s body.

 As a reminder, chainsaws are sold in even numbers, so you’ll need to round up when you measure odd numbers.

 2. Hand Saw

-A hand saw is sometimes called a rip cut saw.
-They are most likely the type of saw that comes to mind when you try to envision one.
-Chances are, if you have done some kind of woodworking in the past, you have come across a hand saw, as they are commonly found in garages or workspaces.
+A hand saw is a rip cut saw.
+This is the saw that comes to mind when you envision a saw.
+Chances are if you have done some kind of woodworking in the past, you have come across a hand saw, as they are found in garages or workspaces.

-Though they are most often used to cut wood, the hand saw is rather versatile and can come in handy within a variety of home improvement projects.
-Their portability is an additional advantage for anyone who has a need for a saw at more than one site.
+Though often used to cut wood, the hand saw is versatile and can help with a variety of DIY home repair projects.
+Their portability is an extra advantage for anyone with a need for a saw at more than one site.

-As a hand saw is mechanical, it relies on arm strength in order to move efficiently.
-There is also somewhat of a technique involved, though this can easily be learned and adopted.
-Overall, a hand saw is a cost-effective option for anyone who has a need to cut wood.
+A hand saw is mechanical and relies on human strength.
+There is also a technique involved when using it, though this can be learned and adopted.
+It’s also a cost-effective option for anyone who needs to cut wood.